-Water For People will leverage our 25 years of experience and demonstrate global leadership to help the water, sanitation, and hygiene (WASH) sector achieve Sustainable Development Goal #6 (SDG 6).
+Water For People will leverage our over 25 years of experience and demonstrate global leadership to help the water, sanitation, and hygiene (WASH) sector achieve Sustainable Development Goal 6 (SDG 6).
 This includes an even greater impact in the nine countries where we work.

-The overarching goal from 2017 to 2021 will be to increase our impact in alignment with SDG6 through three distinct strategies: proof, global leadership, and scale.
+The overarching objective from 2017 to 2021 will be to increase our impact in alignment with SDG 6 through three strategic goals: proof, global leadership, and scale.
 Our ability to successfully implement this strategy depends on the strength of our organization, which continues to grow within four foundational domains: people, revenue, reputation, and systems.

 We know that sustained access to quality drinking water and sanitation services improves health and education and drives economic productivity.
 This is especially true for women and girls.
 Getting girls to school and women to work and away from fetching water is critical to their empowerment, to sustainable development, and to the global economy.